California Moped Accident Attorneys

 Riders may sustain injuries in crashes caused by device malfunctions or road hazards.
 Common road hazards include potholes, litter, sticks, and branches.
 Furthermore, pedestrians are susceptible to moped-related injuries if they collide with a moped.

 If you’ve sustained injuries in a scooter accident, it is crucial to seek medical attention promptly.
 While certain injuries may resolve independently, others may require treatment from a qualified medical professional.
-The moped accident attorneys at Arash Law can recommend you to our partners in the medical field.
-While we guide you through the legal process of your claim, you can focus on your recovery.
+While our moped accident attorneys handle legal matters involved in your claim, you can focus on your recovery.

 What Should I Do After A Moped Accident In California?

-- Contact The Police.
-Call the police to ensure the creation of a police report, a crucial element for your claim.
+- Contact the Police — Call the police to create a police report, which can be a crucial element for your claim.

-- Take Note Of California’s Accident Reporting Requirements.
-California has 3 ways of reporting an accident, which include:
+- Take Note Of California’s Accident Reporting Requirements — California has three ways of reporting an accident, which include:

 - Calling The Police — Report any motor vehicle accident, including moped wrecks, to the police if: